 The statue is 30 meters high and was completed in 2002.
 Since then they have added a pavilion with an octagonal roof supported by tall columns to protect the statue from the elements.
-The pavilion was mostly finished in 2009 but, as at December 2011, was still shrouded in scaffolding to enable further embellishments to be carried out.

 To reach the Kuan Yin statue from the main temple level we travelled by the so-called 'Inclined Lift' which is a kind of short funicular railway.
 The lift passes two large ornately decorated dormitory blocks, presumably for monks.

 TIP It is better to get a return ticket on the Inclined Lift.
 If you try walking back down you end up exiting the temple altogether.

 There is a vegetarian restaurant in the basement level of the complex.
 In nearby Air Itam there are plenty of simple restaurants and food stalls if veggie is not your thing!

 The temple is open daily from 8.30am to 5.30pm.